ABC Kernel and Summary Statistics

 Summary Statistics

 To alleviate the curse of dimensionality, one often prefers to work with a lower-dimensional version of the observations: summary statistics.
 A summary statistics is simply a function of the data, whose output lives in a lower-dimensional space.
-If summary statistics $s(y)$ are sufficient then targeting $p_{\epsilon}(\theta \mid s(y))$ is equivalent to targeting the ABC posterior as there is no loss of information.
-Usually, it is very hard to find sufficient statistics so one settles for the best summary statistics one can find.
-Unless explicitly mentioned, we will not use summary statistics and instead work with the data directly.
+If summary statistics

 Kernel Properties

-- As the tolerance gets smaller, the ABC likelihood tends to the true likelihood.
-In particular, we assume tha the unnormalized kernel $\kerneltilde = \zkernel \kernel$ tends to the Dirac Delta function as the tolerance $\epsilon$ goes to $0$ $$ \kerneltilde \to \delta_{\ystar}(y) $$ where $\zkernel$ is the normalizing constant for the kernel.
-Thanks to this property we can show that the ABC likelihood tends to the true likelihood (and hence the ABC posterior tends to the true posterior) $$ \lim_{\epsilon \to 0} \ABClike = \lim_{\epsilon \to 0}\frac{\displaystyle \int \kerneltilde \like dy}{\displaystyle \int \kerneltilde dy} = \frac{\displaystyle \int \delta_{\ystar}(y) \like dy}{\displaystyle \int \delta_{\ystar}(y) dy} = \truelike $$
+tends to the Dirac Delta function as the tolerance goes to where is the normalizing constant for the kernel.
+Thanks to this property we can show that the ABC likelihood tends to the true likelihood (and hence the ABC posterior tends to the true posterior) - As the tolerance gets larger, the ABC likelihood gives no information and is in fact constant, so that the ABC posterior tends to the prior.

 Summary of Approximations in ABC